uroybd/topobon/src/site/notes/Entities/Literature/V for Vendetta/Characters/Lewis Prothero.md

 ---
-{"title":"Lewis Prothero","aliases":["Lewis Prothero"],"type":"Character","tags":["VforVendetta"],"created":"2023-10-26T12:16:52+06:00","updated":"2023-10-26T16:20:24+06:00","dg-publish":true,"dg-note-icon":1,"permalink":"/entities/literature/v-for-vendetta/characters/lewis-prothero/","dgPassFrontmatter":true,"noteIcon":1}
+{"title":"Lewis Prothero","aliases":["Lewis Prothero"],"type":"Character","tags":["VforVendetta"],"created":"2023-10-26T12:16:52+06:00","updated":"2023-10-28T12:53:21+06:00","dg-publish":true,"dg-note-icon":1,"permalink":"/entities/literature/v-for-vendetta/characters/lewis-prothero/","dgPassFrontmatter":true,"noteIcon":1}
 ---

 Prothero is a richly compound character.

 ## Characteristics
 ### Ex-Commander
-Firstly, he is an ex-commander of the army and was a director of [[Entities/Literature/V for Vendetta/Places/Larkhill\|Entities/Literature/V for Vendetta/Places/Larkhill]].
+Firstly, he is an ex-commander of the army and was a director of [[Entities/Literature/V for Vendetta/Places/Larkhill\|Larkhill]].
 There we can find him particularly cruel.

 ### A Collector of Dolls
 Contrasting to his cruelty, we can find a completely different man if we consider his obsession with collecting dolls.
 This came to be his undoing when [[Entities/Literature/V for Vendetta/Characters/V\|V]] used this for his psychological attack.